nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The `ClientListPanel` contains multiple `ClientCard` components, each representing a client's information with six `ClientCardField` elements that utilize the Ikonli package for icons.
 The `MainWindow` also includes a `ClientDetailPanel` that acts as a split view within the main window, and a `HelpWindow` that can be launched as a separate window.

-The `UI` component uses the JavaFx UI framework.
+The `UI` component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2425S1-CS2103T-T14-4/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2425S1-CS2103T-T14-4/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component: